Legacy Research Institute

 Glaucoma is a leading cause of blindness throughout the world.
 As a chronic disease with no known cure, it is critical to detect and treat it as early as possible, before it causes permanent vision loss.
 Eye doctors increasingly rely on an imaging technique called optical coherence tomography (OCT) to help evaluate structures inside the eye that are damaged by glaucoma.
 However, current clinical OCT methods are only sensitive enough to detect damage after it has occurred.
 In this project, we will advance novel techniques to extract additional information from OCT scans to detect early-stage damage and distress of retinal cells prior to their irreversible loss.

-R01DA055645: Cocaine, parvalbumin, and perineuronal nets.
+NIH R01DA055645: Cocaine, parvalbumin, and perineuronal nets

-Legacy Research Institute: Barbara Sorg (Contact PI), Soren Impey (Co-PI)
+Legacy Research Institute: Barbara Sorg (Contact PI)

 Collaborators: